Riyagupta101/my-realtime-chat-app/README.md

-Real-Time Chat Web App with Notifications
+💬 Real-Time Chat Web App with Notifications

 Author: Riya Gupta
 Assignment For: GIX Technology

-Overview
+🌟 Overview

-This is a Real-Time Chat Web Application designed to facilitate instant communication between users.
-The application supports real-time messaging and provides notifications for incoming messages, ensuring users stay updated even when the chat window is not active.
+Welcome to the Real-Time Chat Web App!
+This application allows users to chat instantly with each other while receiving real-time notifications for incoming messages.
+Perfect for seamless communication and staying connected.

-Features
+✨ Features

-Real-Time Messaging: Send and receive messages instantly.
+🗨 Real-Time Messaging: Send and receive messages instantly.

-Push Notifications: Receive notifications for new messages.
+🔔 Push Notifications: Get notified for new messages.

-User Authentication (Optional): Secure login and registration system.
+🔐 User Authentication (Optional): Secure login and registration.

-Responsive UI: Optimized for both desktop and mobile devices.
+📱 Responsive Design: Works perfectly on desktop & mobile devices.

-Technologies Used
+🛠 Technologies Used

 Frontend: HTML, CSS, JavaScript